ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

   Persistent data which can be written on the device.
 Protected by IMA/EVM with hashes created on-the-fly by the kernel on the device.

-``/tmp`` ``/var/run``
+``/tmp`` and ``/var/run``
   A tmpfs which will not survive a reboot.

 ``/home``
   Persistent, read/write, no IMA/EVM.
 Each application gets its own home directory with access limited to the application.

+``/etc``
-``/etc`` and the files in it are part of the core OS and thus considered read-only.
+  The files in it are part of the core OS and thus considered read-only.
 However, there are a few noteworthy exceptions:

 ``/etc/ld.so.cache``
   Its content depends on the currently installed shared libraries, which may vary by device.
 Therefore it needs to be updated on the device after system software installation or updates.
 Its real location thus is in /var (*TODO*).

 ``/etc/machine-id``
   Currently systemd creates a machine ID when booting and writes it to ``/etc/machine-id`` when ``/etc`` becomes writeable.
 When moving to the strict IMA policy, we need to prevent that (because the file would become unreadable, which breaks several systemd services) or move it to ``/var`` (*TODO*).

 User, Group and Privilege Management